Configuring Windows Event Forwarding

 - In the Includes/Excludes Event ID field type the event number and click OK.
 For example, type 4776, like in the following sample:

-- After a few minutes, check to see that the events you set to be forwarded is showing up in the Forwarded Events on the Azure ATP standalone sensor.
+After a few minutes, check to see that the events you set to be forwarded is showing up in the Forwarded Events on the Defender for Identity standalone sensor.

 For more information, see: Configure the computers to forward and collect events